wei-zhong90/deltalake-aws-poc-demo/README.md

 python3 generator.py
 ```

+## Suppliment

+Not every components are deployed by the terraform codes.
+Airflow codes need to be manually deployed to MWAA by console or AWS CLI.
+Some data maintainence glue jobs are also not included in the terraform code.
+We simply put the Spark scripts of those glue jobs in this directory to help understand.
+And more features are to be added in the future.

 ## Disclaimer

 The code in this repo is for demo purpose.
 There are still a lot of improvement can be made, especially regarding to the Terraform codes.
 If you find any bugs or inconvenient errors, please feel free to report it to me <weiaws@amazon.com> and my colleage, Nick <huxiaod@amazon.com>.